bohmiiidd/EEr7iii/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [http://nsa.gov](LICENSE) file for details.

 ## Acknowledgments